GrantBirki/github-username-regex/README.md

 githubUsernameRegex.test('a'.repeat(40));
 ```

-Note that this module doesn't take reserved usernames into consideration.
-For example it matches `help`, `about` and `pricing`, though they are reserved words and cannot be used as Github usernames.
+> Note: This module doesn't take reserved usernames into consideration.
+For example, it matches `help`, `about` and `pricing` even though they are reserved words and cannot be used as GitHub usernames.

 ## License